Gummy shark: Reproductive tendencies

 Gummy sharks are found to be mostly bottom dwellers in the waters around southern Australia, from Shark Bay in Western Australia to Port Stephens in New South Wales, from the surface down to a depth of 350 m in moderate-temperature water.
 The reproduction of the single-sex school gummy sharks is ovoviviparous.
 Ovoviviparous organisms are those who produce young via egg which are then hatched inside of the parents' bodies.
 A common example of an ovoviviparous animal is a seahorse.
+An additional advantage that Mustelus antarcticus has is polyandry, which allows females to mate with multiple males.
+This type of mating is especially beneficial to avoid inbreeding and increase genetic diversity.
+This gives their juveniles an increase in survival rate.
+In female gummy sharks, sperm has been detected in both maturing and mature females.
+They can store sperm up to one year prior to first ovulation.
+The sperm is stored in sperm storage tubules of the terminal zone in the oviducal gland structure.
+However, it can also be found in other parts of the reproduction track.
+The sperm can migrate and is found in the uterine sphincter (a muscular structure that regulates the passing of urine from the bladder into the urethra) and the body of the uterus.
+It can potentially be stored for up to 13 months or longer.
+Research has shown that the quantity of retention of sperm is not based solely on reproduction cycles or stages of maturity.
+This is especially important when calculating the fertilization time to estimate the future reproductive capacity of the population.
+Gummy sharks have a biennial reproduction cycle (two years), which could be due to females mating prior to first ovulation.
+Additionally, they can mate during pregnancy and following parturition, allowing for flexible reproduction.
 Gummy sharks have an ovulation and mating period that lasts about three months from November–February.
-The gestation period in this species is between eleven to twelve months.
+The gestation period in this species is between eleven and twelve months.
 The embryos can get to be thirty to thirty-six centimeters total in length.
 Pregnant gummy sharks will rely on inshore nursery areas such as a bay or sheltered space close to shore to have her pups.
 Females can have up to 57 pups per litter and are ready to do so by the age of five.
 The average number of pups per litter birthed by the female Mustelus antarcticus is 14 but can have up to 57.
 The sex ratio in the embryos is 1:1.
 Male sharks are ready to reproduce by the age of four.
+Additionally, the males provide no parental care for the juveniles.
+All parental care is done by the mother.
 The typical generation length for the gummy shark is 10 years and have an average life expectancy of 16 years.